Remember the Basics of Selecting a Great Coffee

 Tasting Notes for Major Coffee Origins

 If you landed on this page, you likely understand how terroir—local environment and growing conditions—affects coffee taste.
+This terroir-driven character is a concept emphasized by both James Hoffmann and the Specialty Coffee Association (SCA) in origin storytelling.
 Processing also plays a critical role; while washed processing is considered more consistent, natural processing can yield uniquely complex, fruit-forward tasting notes unattainable with washed coffees.

-Here is a professional guide to classic flavor profiles from major coffee origins.
-Remember, exceptional single-farm or microlot coffees often defy these generalizations.
-That’s what makes them exceptional.
-This list emphasizes coffees with a medium to full body, which are ideally suited for French press brewing.
+Here is a professional guide to classic flavor profiles from major coffee origins, with flavor-profile evaluation rooted in the SCA’s standardized descriptors.
+Remember, exceptional single-farm or microlot coffees often defy these generalizations, which is what makes them exceptional.
+This list emphasizes coffees with a medium to full body, ideally suited for French press brewing.

 - Indian Coffee – Typically full-bodied with low acidity and a distinct, creamy texture.